candygarcia014/readme-generator/README.md

 ## **Description**
 This app allows the user to quickly and easily create a README file by using a command-line application to generate one.
 This allows the project creator to devote more time to working on the project.

+This README was generated with the app.
+It was really helpful and fast and I am going to be using this to write my future readme.
+The only thinng I wish I would have added automatically is a Demo section to insert the gif demo for my projects.

 ## **Table of Contents**
 [Installation](#Installation)